 We have funded our capital needs almost exclusively through cash flow from operations (to the extent positive) and through the commercial debt markets.
 The domestic and international commercial real estate debt markets have been volatile resulting in, from time to time, the tightening of underwriting standards by lenders and credit rating agencies, which limits the availability of credit and increase costs for what is available.
-The COVID-19 pandemic also adversely affected credit and capital market conditions resulting in varying degrees of volatility, a tightening of credit standards and a lessening of credit availability.
-We may also face a heightened level of interest rate risk as the U.S. Federal Reserve Board has begun tapering its quantitative easing program and announced its intention to begin increasing interest rates.
+We may also face a heightened level of interest rate risk, for example, if as the U.S. Federal Reserve Board increases interest rates further to combat high inflation.
 All of these actions will likely lead to increases in our borrowing costs and may impact our ability to access capital on favorable terms, in a timely manner, or at all, which could adversely affect our ability to obtain funding for our capital needs, such as future acquisitions.
+For example, the weighted average interest rate on our indebtedness increased 1.07% from 3.33% per annum as of December 31, 2021, to 4.40% per annum at December 31, 2022, including the positive effects of our interest rate swaps.
 If the overall cost of borrowing increases, either by increases in the index rates or by increases in lender spreads, the increased costs may result in existing or future acquisitions generating lower overall economic returns and potentially reducing future cash flow available to us.
 Volatility in the debt markets may negatively impact our ability to borrow monies to finance the purchase of, or other activities related to, real estate assets.
 In addition, we may find it difficult, costly or impossible to refinance indebtedness which is maturing.
 If we are unable to borrow monies on terms and conditions that we find acceptable, the return on our properties may be lower.